github/Dynamic-Template-Engine/README.md

 # event-transformer
 A typescript library to transform event payloads (in json format) to standard jsons or chat client platform specific jsons (e.g. Slack and Teams) using templates (e.g. handlebars, liquid)

+> :warning: **NOTE**: this module is currently in active development and no stable build has been released as of now, any api may be changed without notice.

 ## About
 This node module enables you to convert any data payload into any other form using templates.
 This module currently supports two templating languages: Handlebars and liquid.
 The module gives the capability of loading templates either from a public repo in Github or use the inbuilt ones.